primap-community/primap2/docs/development.rst

 file to ``docs/index.rst``.
 If you have a part of the documentation which is using python examples a lot, it might be a good idea to write the documentation as an ipython notebook instead.
 Add the notebook in the ``docs/`` folder and write and run it.
-Before regenerating the docs or committing to git, please empty all output cells (from the jupyter menu) The notebook will be run automatically when compiling the documentation, ensuring that the output is always up-to-date.
+Before regenerating the docs or committing to git, please empty all output cells (from the jupyter menu).
+The notebook will be run automatically when compiling the documentation, ensuring that the output is always up-to-date.